ADMAVEN (TAGZZOO LTD) PUBLISHER TERMS OF SERVICE

 3.5.3. interfere or attempt to interfere (whether through a device, software, mechanism, routine or otherwise) with the proper working of Solution (including the Platform or any portion thereof) or content provided there through;

-3.5.5. pass personally identifiable information to any other party, or otherwise associate a cookie, web beacon, or other mechanism with personally identifiable information, unless mutually agreed to in writing;
+3.5.5. transfer personally identifiable information to any other party, or otherwise associate a cookie, web beacon, or other mechanism with personally identifiable information, unless mutually agreed to in writing;

-3.5.6 use the Solution, unless mutually agreed to in writing, to select or target (x) sites directed at children under the age of 13 years, or (y) based on information generally accepted as “sensitive” pursuant to Internet advertising industry guidelines (e.g., the self-regulatory principles/code of conduct of the Network Advertising Initiative) or applicable law, rule or regulation (the Company may remove or deactivate any Media or Ads from the Solution);
+3.5.6. use the Solution, unless mutually agreed to in writing, to select or target (a) sites directed at children under the age of 18 years, or (b) based on information generally accepted as “sensitive” pursuant to Internet advertising industry guidelines (e.g., the self-regulatory principles/code of conduct of the Network Advertising Initiative) or Applicable Law, rule or regulation (the Company may remove or deactivate any Media or Ads from the Solution);

-3.5.7 Make available any content or materials of abusive, pornographic, vulgar, harassing, obscene, invasive or otherwise offensive content of any kind in connection with Solution (including using the Solution); or
+3.5.7 Make available any content or materials of abusive, pornographic, vulgar, harassing, obscene, invasive or otherwise offensive, or, pursuant to Applicable Law, illegal content of any kind in connection with the Solution (including using the Solution); or

 3.5.8.
 Alter or tamper with any information or materials on or associated with any Service or the Platform or any content provided there through.